elastos/Elastos.ELA.MiscTools/docs/pgp/elastos-pgp-v0.0.1.md

   ~/node/node.sh update_script
 ```

-3. Initialize the pgp sidechain
+3. Initialize the pgp chain

    Note:
    - Press Enter to generate a random password by default, or enter a password of your choice to confirm